-- Complete declarations and other paperwork
+- Complete declarations and other paperwork.

-- Find out if there is any duty or VAT to pay
+- Find out if there is any duty or VAT to pay.

-- Check if there are any duty reliefs
+- Check if there are any duty reliefs.

-As well as the reasons described above, once you have the correct commodity code, it will be used to identify your goods and help you determine if you have any other obligations relating to your goods, such as requiring an import or export licence.
+Once you have the correct commodity code, it will be used to identify your products.
+Also, securing the appropriate UK commodity codes can help you determine if you have any other obligations relating to your goods, such as requiring an import or export licence.